 Luckily, a diminished value compensation claim may address your concerns, if your vehicle has lost its value following a car accident.
-An experienced Roanoke car accident attorney at Lugar Law PC can guide you through the process of filing a diminished value claim so that you can concentrate on what matters: yourself and your family.
+An experienced Roanoke car accident attorney at Lugar Injury Law can guide you through the process of filing a diminished value claim so that you can concentrate on what matters: yourself and your family.

 What is a Diminished Value Claim?